SarKaa/Run-batch-from-C/README.md

 This C template saves the batch file as a resource within the app, which is extracted to the temp directory, where it is hidden.
 This file is deleted after closing the app.
 The control-c escape sequence is also disabled, which means you won't get that annoying "terminate batch job" text.
 If you change the colours of the terminal window in your batch file, this code will reset it to what it was at the beginning, so it won't leave any odd colours in the command prompt.

-But wait, I missed the main bit: as you're just saving the batch as a text-based resource, it doesn't register as a threat and you don't get the windows defender alerts from it, unlike almost every other batch to exe convertor.
+But wait, I missed the main bit: as you're just saving the batch as an encrypted text-based resource, it doesn't register as a threat and you don't get the windows defender alerts from it, unlike almost every other batch to exe convertor.
 This text based resource is also encrypted so it cannot be read from resource hackers

 For more information on how it works check out the comments I added in the code (batch.c, batch.rc and Makefile all have comments).
 My other project [jailm8 for windows](https://github.com/SarKaa/jailm8-windows) uses a modified version of this code for its backend/CLI interface, so be sure to check that out to see how it works.